 T1DM is an autoimmune disease in which the patient's immune system destroys its own pancreatic islet cells.
 The destruction of these cells leads to complete loss of insulin production and a metabolic disease wherein patients are unable to control their blood glucose levels.
 Often called "juvenile diabetes," T1DM disease onset commonly occurs in adolescence.
 Beta cells reside in specialized hormone-producing clusters within the pancreas called the islets of Langerhans.
 In T1DM, activated T lymphocytes infiltrate the islets and selectively kill the beta cells, progressively reducing the body's capacity to produce insulin.
-Once the reserve capacity of beta cells is exhausted, blood glucose rises, and the patient will have a life-long battle to control blood glucose levels.
+Once the reserve capacity of beta cells is exhausted, blood glucose rises, and the patient will have a lifelong battle to control blood glucose levels.
 Without insulin therapy, T1DM is rapidly fatal.
+T1DM current affects more than eight million patients worldwide.